 Well No. Location

 5 Oak Street/River Road

 6, 7, 8 and 8A Ramapo Valley Road/Mahwah Border

 9 Off of Raritan Road

 10 End of Spruce Street

 Treatment

 The wells and the area around the wells are inspected regularly to ensure that no aboveground pollution sources are present in these areas.
 Water from all wells is treated by chlorination for disinfection.
-An air stripper to remove Volatile Organic Compounds treats water from Well No. 5.

 Water System Improvements